 Some even leave off crucial code upgrades required to ensure your roof complies with your state’s building codes.
 When this happens, your insurance claim has to be supplemented.

-Supplementing an insurance claim means a roofing contractor does the due diligence to ensure every line item (including local codes) your roof needs is included and covered by the insurance company.
-If a roofing contractor won’t do this or doesn’t know how to, don’t even think about hiring them.
+Supplementing an insurance claim means doing the due diligence to ensure every line item (including local codes) your roof needs is included and covered by the insurance company.
+If a roofing contractor won’t help or give you tools to do this, don’t even think about hiring them.

-Just know that some insurance companies give roofing companies some push back on supplementing.
-But as long as a roofing contractor has supplementing experience and knows how to deal with insurance adjusters, your roof will get everything it needs.
+Just know that some insurance companies give homeowners some push back on supplementing.
+But as long as you're willing to put in the work and hire a reputable roofing contractor, your roof will get everything it needs.

 7. What does the insurance roof replacement process look like?